Kempo/SpellCheck/README.md

 # SpellCheck
-console-based word prediction program that utilises a customized algorithm to correct user inputted words
+word prediction that generates a list for incorrectly spelled word
-# Author
-Aaron Chen